 5. The Best Gluten-Free Bread

 This is your basic gluten-free bread that's great to use for a sandwich or for dipping in olive oil.
-You can mix up your own gf flour blend or buy one pre-made at the store for this recipe.
+You can mix up your own gf flour blend or buy one pre-made at the store for this gluten-free sandwich bread recipe.

-Also, since this bread is pretty plain, you can try adding in some fresh/dried herbs, sunflower seeds, kalamata olives, or flax seeds.
+Also, since this bread is pretty plain, you can try adding in some fresh/dried ingredients like herbs, sunflower seeds, kalamata olives, or flax seeds.

 6. Cast Iron Skillet Gluten-Free Focaccia Bread